RedberryInternship/example-project-laravel/packages/redberry/georgian-card-gateway/README.md

 BACK_URL_F=https://your-website.ge/payment/failed
 ```
 ###### MERCHANT_ID
-represents your merchant's identificator, which will be given to you from BOG.
+Represents your merchant's identificator, which will be given to you from BOG.
 ###### PAGE_ID
-represents the identificator of the payments page, which can be customized and styled with your preferences.
+Represents the identificator of the payments page, which can be customized and styled with your preferences.
 ###### ACCOUNT_ID
 On merchant there can be meny pos terminals.
 And on each terminal there will be account, on which the payments will be directed.
 Most likely you will need only one terminal.
 But in this doc we will also see how can we manage payments on multiple terminals.
 ###### CCY